and successor

 remaining, the April 1906, San Francisco fire and earthquake

 destroyed three.
-The Syndicate lasted until Prohibition with only
+The remaining three in the Syndicate lasted until Prohibition

-the Fredericksburg Brewing Co., John Wieland Brewing Co., and the
+the Fredericksburg Brewing Co., John Wieland Brewery, and the

 Brooklyn Brewery.